-Failure to comply with the requirement to designate a Data Protection Officer (when mandatory to do so) is considered a serious infringement under the Draft LOPD Bill.
+Please note that Spanish Law 3/2018 considers that failure to comply with the requirement to designate a Data Protection Officer (when mandatory to do so) is a serious infringement (see Article 73).

-7.3 Is the Data Protection Officer protected from disciplinary measures, or other employment consequences, in respect to his or her role as a Data Protection Officer?
+7.3 Is the Data Protection Officer protected from disciplinary measures, or other employment consequences, in respect of his or her role as a Data Protection Officer?

-The appointed Data Protection Officer should not be dismissed or penalised for performing his or her tasks and should report directly to the highest management level of the controller or processor.
+The appointed Data Protection Officer should not be dismissed or penalised for performing their tasks and should report directly to the highest management level of the controller or processor.

-The Draft LOPD Bill specifies that the appointed Data Protection Officer cannot be dismissed or penalised for performing his tasks except in cases of intent or gross negligence.
+Spanish Law 3/2018 provides that where the Data Protection Officer is a natural person integrated in the organisation of the data controller or data processor, he cannot be dismissed or penalised by the data controller or data processor for performing his tasks, except in cases of intent or gross negligence (see Article 36).